MeTV: Current lineup

 The network's schedule is a mix of programming ranging from the 1930s to the 1990s.

-Weekdays feature Toon In with Me (mornings), crime/legal dramas (late mornings), westerns (afternoons), action shows (early evenings), and sitcoms (prime time).
+Weekdays feature Toon In with Me (mornings), crime/legal dramas (late mornings), westerns (afternoons), sitcoms (evenings through prime time), a black and white noir block late nights and detective fiction/police procedural series in the early mornings.

-On Saturday, there are blocks of cartoons (mornings), westerns (afternoons), Three Stooges shorts (early evenings), Svengoolie and spinoff program Sventoonie (prime time), and sci-fi programs late evenings through the overnight hours.
+On Saturday, there are blocks of cartoons (mornings), westerns (afternoons), The Three Stooges (early evenings), Svengoolie (prime time), and sci-fi/superhero programs late evenings through the overnight hours.

-Sundays feature the Saved By The Bell "Sunday School" E/I block early mornings, cartoons late mornings, and sitcoms all trough the day into the late night hours.
+Early Sunday mornings, MeTV airs a three-hour block of classic episodes of Mutual of Omaha's Wild Kingdom to fulfill FCC mandated E/I obligations, with the rest of the day dedicated to sitcoms.

 Movies

-Despite access to program content from the Universal Television, CBS Media Ventures and 20th Century Studios libraries, movies have a relatively limited presence on MeTV's weekly schedule.
-The network airs the Rich Koz-hosted horror and sci-fi film showcase Svengoolie on Saturday evenings, which is syndicated by sister CW-affiliate station WCIU-TV.
+Despite access to program content from the Universal Television, CBS Media Ventures and 20th Century Fox libraries, movies have a relatively limited presence on MeTV's weekly schedule.
+The network airs the Rich Koz-hosted horror and sci-fi film showcase Svengoolie, which is syndicated by sister CW-affiliate station WCIU-TV, on Saturday evenings.

 From September 2013 to January 2014, MeTV aired a prime-time film block on Friday evenings, "The MeTV Made for TV Movie", which showcased made-for-television films from the 1970s to the 1990s.
 Until September 2013, the network also aired Laurel and Hardy movies and shorts Sunday mornings.

 MeTV's weekly showing of Columbo on Sunday nights had been the only program that appeared regularly in any feature length form.
 For a brief period in the 2010s, MeTV aired reruns of several NBC Mystery Movie series (including Columbo) as part of a daily late night block called "The MeTV Mystery Movie".
 Columbo departed the network on November 21, 2021.
-From 2022-2023, MeTV aired Perry Mason TV movies from the 1980s/90s on Sunday nights.
+From 2022 to 2023, MeTV aired Perry Mason TV movies from the 1980s/90s on Sunday nights until the program left the schedule in early February.